neu-cs4530/fall25-project-group-201/README.md

 ![Class Diagram](class-diagram.png)

+> [!NOTE]
+> Due to contraints around third party databases such as AWS requiring payment, files on Render are stored ephemerally and only lasts per session.
+Please keep this in mind when testing on Render!

 ### ENV Files

 Please ensure you have these exact .env file setups in each of the following directories: